Lemon vs Lime - Health impact and Nutrition Comparison

 Lemons and limes mostly contain the same vitamins and in similar amounts, with only a few differences.
-The largest difference between the two is their vitamin C content.
+The most significant difference between the two is their vitamin C content.

-Lemons contain a little more vitamin B1, vitamin B6 and vitamin B9 in its folate form.
+Lemons contain a little more vitamin B1, vitamin B6, and vitamin B9 in the form of folate.

-On the other hand, limes contain two times more of vitamin A. They are also slightly higher in vitamin E, vitamin B3 and vitamin B5.
-Limes contain low levels of vitamin K, whereas this vitamin is absent in lemons.
+On the other hand, limes contain two times more vitamin A. They are also slightly higher in vitamin E, vitamin B3, and vitamin B5.
+Limes contain low levels of vitamin K, whereas this vitamin is entirely absent in lemons.

-Both lemons and limes contain the same amount of vitamin B2 and completely lack vitamin D, vitamin B12 and the folic form of vitamin B9.
+Both lemons and limes contain the same amount of vitamin B2 and completely lack vitamins D and B12.

-Overall, limes are richer in minerals, containing more of calcium, copper, zinc and phosphorus.
+Overall, limes are richer in minerals, containing more calcium, copper, zinc, and phosphorus.
 However, lemons have higher levels of potassium and magnesium.

 The glycemic index of citrus honey has been calculated to be low, equal to 45, making it a good option as a honey substitute for people with diabetes (1).

 The acidity of fruits can change, depending on growing conditions, as well as ripeness levels.
 However, most studies show limes to be more acidic than lemons.
-One research has concluded the pH of lemons to be 3.1, whereas limes (Key lime) had a pH of 2.4 (2).
+One research has concluded that lemons’ pH is 3.1, whereas limes (Key lime) had a pH value of 2.4 (2).

-The acidity of limes also depends on its variety and can range from 2 to 2.4 (3).
+The acidity of limes depends on the variety and can range from 2 to 2.4 (3).

-The acidity of foods can also be portrayed by the potential renal acid load (PRAL), that shows the capacity of base or acid production of the food, inside the organism.
+The acidity of foods can also be portrayed by the potential renal acid load (PRAL), which shows the capacity of base or acid production of the food inside the organism.

-The PRAL for lemons has been calculated to be -2.3, and -1.7 for limes.
-This means both fruits are alkaline inside the body, lemons more so than limes.
+The PRAL for lemons has been calculated to be -2.3 for lemons and -1.7 for limes.
+This shows that both fruits are alkaline inside the body, lemons more so than limes.

-Lemons and limes are both low calorie foods.
+Lemons and limes are both low-calorie foods.
 People often use lemon or lime water as a means to lose weight.
 Studies have shown both fruits to have the potential to reduce the levels of blood cholesterol and help with weight loss (5).
-However, these studies have been only carried out on mice and not yet proven for humans.
+However, these studies have been only carried out on mice and have not yet been proven for humans.

-The hypolipidemic and anti obesity effects are said to be due to the phytochemicals within these fruits, such as polyphenols (6).
+The lipid-lowering and anti-obesity effects may be due to the phytochemicals found within these fruits, such as polyphenols (6).